MattTheTekie/A8-ROM-GUIDE/README.md

 # Samsung A8 2018
-Guide, tools, and files needed to treble Samsung A8 2018.
+Guide, tools, and files needed to install GSI ROM's on the Samsung A8 2018.

 ## Treble Guide
 1. [How to install custom recovery](Guide/install-custom-recovery.md)